abhinavvishnu/matex/src/deeplearning/tensorflow/INSTALL.md

 practically identical to each other except that the GPU version requires the CUDNN_HOME to point where the CUDA DNN libraries resides and the wheels are different.
-Inside each folder, you will next encounter the folder py3.x which has the wheels for python 3.4 and python 3.5.
+Inside each folder, you will next encounter the folder py3.x which has the wheels for python 3.4.
 They shared the same install system so we do not need to provide different distros at the moment.